SkynetAppDev/skynetappdev.github.io/Approach Document - Add a print opition on the patient detail view panel.md

 ####Procedure:

 ####STEP 1:
-open the file  module->mango_Patients->metadata->detailviewdefs.php Into the field array add this subarray
+Open the file  module->mango_Patients->metadata->detailviewdefs.php Into the field array add this subarray

 **_Code:_**